How to Use Git-crypt to Encrypt Sensitive Files in Git

 After importing it, they need to add the key as trusted to git-crypt in the repository:

-All of the above can be automated with a properly configured delivery pipeline that will decrypt the files, build and deploy the application, and then encrypt the files back again on every execution:
+All of the above can be automated with a properly configured delivery pipeline: run git-crypt unlock to decipher the files, build and deploy the application, then git-crypt lock to secure them again.

-The decryption is performed with symmetric key uploaded to the Git-crypt unlock action.
-The action uses the uploaded symmetric key to decipher the files in the pipeline filesystem:
+The decryption is performed with git-crypt unlock: the symmetric key is uploaded to the Unlock action, which uses it to decipher the files in the pipeline filesystem.

 Once all tasks are performed, you can secure the files once again with Git-crypt lock.